About CS4620/4621 Computer Graphics I

 The prelim will cover the first third of the course, whereas

 is comprehensive, so it covers all material from the whole course but

 with an emphasis on the latter part.
 Exams will largely be

 similar to un-graded class homeworks, and textbook material and

 All exams are closed book, but you're allowed to bring one letter-sized piece of paper with writing on both sides, to avoid the need to memorize things.

 After the fact, you can find the exams and solutions on the exams page.

-In the optional practicum course, CS4621, you will get a more in-depth exposure to the course material by implementing a substantial piece of interactive graphics software: a modeling and animation system based on subdivision surfaces.
+In the optional practicum course, CS4621, you will get a more in-depth exposure to the course material by implementing a substantial piece of interactive graphics software.
 Students taking the practicum must attend the extra weekly lecture for CS4621, where the project and the background information required to implement it will be discussed.
 The practicum page on this site will be used for information specific to the practicum and can be ignored by students taking CS4620 but not CS4621.

 - Hand in by late deadline: one point off score

 - Hand in within one week of due date: graded pass/fail.